-2.1.2.2.
-Elements of Tier II capital: The elements of Tier II capital include the following elements.
+2.1.2.2 Elements of Tier II capital: The elements of Tier II capital include the following elements.

-b) Head Office (HO) borrowings raised in foreign currency (for inclusion in Upper Tier II Capital) subject to the terms and conditions as mentioned at para 7 of Annex 3 to this circular.
+- a) Elements of Tier II capital as applicable to Indian banks. - b) Head Office (HO) borrowings raised in foreign currency (for inclusion in Upper Tier II Capital) subject to the terms and conditions as mentioned at para 7 of Annex 3 to this circular.